ml-jku/MAE-CT/README.md

 We use [FlashAttention](https://github.com/HazyResearch/flash-attention)
 ([paper](https://arxiv.org/abs/2205.14135)) to greatly accelerate computations.
-We recommend to install it, but this repo can be used (without modification) without FlashAttention.
+We recommend to install it, but this repo can be also used without FlashAttention (without modification).

 ## Configuration of dataset paths and environment specific things